-Mapping the Lost Highway: New Perspectives on David Lynch (Tate Modern): an international symposium on David Lynch held at Tate Modern in October 2009, with an accompanying film programme at the Birkbeck Cinema.
+Mapping the Lost Highway: New Perspectives on David Lynch (Tate Modern): an international symposium on David Lynch held at Tate Modern on 31 October 2009, with an accompanying film programme at Tate Modern and the Birkbeck Cinema.
 A specially-commissioned interview with Lynch was shown at the symposium, with further contributions from Parveen Adams, Sarah Churchwell, Stuart Comer, Gregory Crewdson, Simon Critchley, Marko Daniel, Roger Luckhurst, Tom McCarthy, Daria Martin, Chris Rodley, Jamieson Webster, and Louise Wilson.
-The symposia was supported by the London Consortium, the London Centre for Arts and Cultural Exchange (LCACE), and the British Association for American Studies (BAAS).
-Footage from the event can be seen here.
+Supported by the London Consortium, the London Centre for Arts and Cultural Exchange (LCACE), and the British Association for American Studies (BAAS).

-Critiquing Kubrick: A Masterclass on Eyes Wide Shut (Birkbeck): a special screening and discussion of Stanley Kubrick’s Eyes Wide Shut, organised with Lucy Scholes, and featuring a Q+A session with Jan Harlan, the film’s Executive Producer.
-Held at the Birkbeck Cinema on 24 October 2009, the event was part of the inaugural Inside Out Festival, and was supported by LCACE and the London Consortium.
+Critiquing Kubrick: A Masterclass on Eyes Wide Shut (Birkbeck): a special screening and discussion of Stanley Kubrick’s Eyes Wide Shut, organised with Lucy Scholes, and featuring a Q+A with Jan Harlan, the film’s Executive Producer.
+Held at the Birkbeck Cinema on 24 October 2009 as part of the inaugural Inside Out Festival.
+Supported by LCACE and the London Consortium.

-Crossing the Boundaries: A Conference on Interdisciplinarity and Research (Birkbeck): a postgraduate conference, held at Birkbeck, University of London in May 2008.
+Crossing the Boundaries: A Conference on Interdisciplinarity and Research (Birkbeck): a postgraduate conference, held at Birkbeck, University of London, on 31 May 2008.
 Organised with Ben Cranfield (with support from Cameron Cartiere, Birkbeck’s Faculty of Lifelong Learning, and Consortium Projects), chaired by Marko Daniel (Tate Modern), and featuring keynote lectures by Tim Boon (Science Museum) and Matthew Gandy (UCL).
-Full programme can be seen here.
+Full programme here.